ConnorUnsworth/UAC-Avoider/README.md

 ## How it works

-	Takes in a file, generates an unique identifier and configures a scheduled task to be run as 'highest priviliges' Shortcut runs the task, which avoids the UAC prompt
+	Takes in a file, generates a unique identifier and configures a scheduled task to be run as 'highest privileges' Shortcut runs the task, which avoids the UAC prompt

 ## Installation